lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_1.md

 `@script`
-Cohort studies are fundamental to epidemiology and are a key design for answering questions about human health and behaviour.
-Cohorts are common in health or biomedical studies, as they are used to identify risk factors for disease to target for prevention and for disease management.
+Cohort studies are fundamental to epidemiology and are a key design for answering questions about human health and behavior.
+Cohorts are common in health or biomedical studies, as they are used to identify risk factors for disease to target for prevention and disease management.
 They are also incredibly powerful for helping inform evidence-based clinical decisions.

 ---